fluxninja/aperture/README.md

 ## What is Aperture?

-Aperture is the first open-source flow control and reliability management platform for modern web applications.
+Aperture is the first open-source flow control and reliability management platform for modern cloud applications.

 ## Why is flow control needed?